Have you ever wondered how you can start investing in real companies without having to worry about the technical jargon of the stock market?

 This article contains affiliate links.
 To learn more, visit our affiliate disclosure.

-- Get started investing with just $5
+- Get started investing with as little as $5

-- Easy to understand terminology for new investors
+- Easy-to-understand terminology for new investors

 - Can invest in fractional shares of stocks

-Stash currently offers over 250+ investments (both ETFs and single stocks).
+Stash currently offers over 288 investments (both ETFs and single stocks).
 If you're new to investing, an ETF stands for Exchange Traded Fund.